ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 # Light Behaviors in Unity

 Lights in Unity are powerful tools to shape the mood, guide players, and highlight important areas in your scene.
-Using scripts, you can dynamically control lights—turn them on and off, adjust intensity, color, or range—based on gameplay events.
+Using scripts, you can dynamically control lights, turn them on and off, adjust intensity, color, or range, based on gameplay events.

 ## Unity Light Types